schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.4: The program\]

-We notice that the if...else block is nested within the forever loop.
+We notice that the if...else block is "nested" within the forever loop.
 Port3 refers to the port where the ultrasonic is connected on the mBot.
 We should always check such things in order to get the coresponding attributes right.

 Here's how to read this program: Get a reading from the ultrasonic sensor and store it in the "distance" variable.
 Following, check this value, stored in "distance", and if it is greater than 30, then set all LEDs to green, else set them to blue.
 And all that, over and over again, since it's nested in a forever loop.